Academy Member Inducted 2005Map & Directions

 Ms. Curtis is co-founder and a member of the Board of Directors of RockRose Institute, a Bay Area non-profit dedicated to solving conflict through dialogue and deliberation, and serves as a consulting member of the San Francisco Zen Center's Ethics and Reconciliation Council.

-When she is not working, Ms. Curtis enjoys being on her Sausalito houseboat with her husband Daniel Bowling, who also is a mediator, hiking in Marin and traveling, especially to visit her three children and four granddaughters.
+When she is not working, Ms. Curtis enjoys hiking iand traveling, especially to visit her three children and five granddaughters.

 View Ms. Curtis' complete resume.